richmahn/en_tn/mat/17/intro.md

 ##### "transfigured" #####

 Scripture often speaks of God's glory as a great, brilliant light.
 When people see this light, they are afraid.
-Matthew says in this chapter that Jesus' body shone with this glorious light so that his followers could see that Jesus truly was God's Son at the same time that God told them that Jesus was his Son.
+Matthew says in this chapter that Jesus' body shone with this glorious light so that his followers could see that Jesus truly was God's Son.
+At the same time, God told them that Jesus was his Son.
 (See: [[rc://en/tw/dict/bible/kt/glory]] and [[rc://en/tw/dict/bible/kt/fear]])

 ## Links: ##
 * __[Matthew 17:01 Notes](./01.md)__